dayton-outar/shillings/docs/README.md

 _Buffet's performance checklist_ is a scorecard of the company to which the stock is associated.
 It scores a company on its _durable competitive advantage_.

-- Strategy
+### Strategy

-- Sales approach: Monetization
+### Sales Approach

+[Sales approaches involve techniques and methodologies to persuade customers to make a purchase.
+On the other hand, monetization encompasses various revenue models, such as subscription fees, advertising, licensing, or transaction fees, that contribute to the overall financial success of a business.]

-- Advertising, promotion, public relations
+### Advertising, promotion, public relations

 ## Finance and Operations